DaveNganga/SEO-MeetMee/README.md

 # date-project

-# See MeetMee (project proposal) for the project proposal
 # see MeetMee (Markup) for a markup diagram

-for security reasons project is without api keys.
+for security reasons project is without api and secret keys.